Squarespace sites are designed to ensure visitors can easily navigate your site on any device they choose, from desktops to tablets to smartphones.

 All Squarespace sites adjust on smaller browsers and fit the format of a device.
 We do this in two ways:

 - Responsive design - Your content will automatically resize based on the size of the browser window viewing your site.

-- Mobile styles - Most Squarespace templates have additional built-in mobile styles that activate when your site detects it’s being viewed on a mobile device.
+- Mobile styles - Most Squarespace templates on version 7.0 have additional built-in mobile styles that activate when your site detects it’s being viewed on a mobile device.
 Mobile styles typically affect navigation and design elements to help keep your site mobile-friendly and cater to touch gestures.

 Although the exact way your site appears on mobile varies by template, most templates have similar functionality.
 This guide outlines what you can expect from your mobile site and offers tips for adjusting your mobile styles.

 The best way to learn how your site works on mobile is to test it for yourself.
 There are two main methods for seeing your site’s mobile functionality: Device View, and testing it on mobile devices and smaller browsers.
 We recommend both.

 Device View is a good way to test your site's responsive design from a desktop while you're editing.
 To open Device View, log into your site and hover over the page at the top of the browser.
 Click the arrow that appears, and select a device type.
 For detailed instructions, visit Device View.